wvirany/BayesOpt/experiments.md

 **Experiment setup:**

-1. Initialize GP on 100 molecules taken from bottom 80% of dataset
+1. Initialize GP on `n_init` molecules taken from bottom 80% of dataset, use GP params from 10k regression exp
-2. Perform BO with budget of 100
+2. Perform BO for `budget` iterations
 3. Measure best molecule, and average of top 10 molecules at each iteration
-4. Perform for `PARP1` and `F2` targets
+4. Repeat for 3 different splits of dataset, plot median, min, and max for best molecule and top 10 at each iteration
-5. Repeat for 3 different splits of dataset, plot median, min, and max for best molecule and top 10 at each iteration
+5. Compare performance with compressed and uncompressed fingerprints

 **Results:**